LuisCusihuaman/relevo-static-poc/docs/API_SCHEMA.md

       tags: [ Collaboration ]
       summary: "Get Chat History"
       description: |
-        Retrieves the initial message history for the 'Discussion' tab in the CollaborationPanel.
+        Retrieves the message history for the 'Discussion' tab in the CollaborationPanel.
       parameters:
         - name: handoverId
           in: path